 - Cherry Simple Syrup - your homemade smoked cherry simple syrup is the perfect sweetener.
 Add as much or as little as you like.

-How to Make this Smoked Old Fashioned Recipe
+How to Make a Smoked Old Fashioned

-First, smoke 1 pound of fresh cherries in a wood smoker with Alder wood chips for 45 minutes to an hour.
+- First, smoke 1 pound of fresh cherries in a wood smoker with Alder wood chips for 45 minutes to an hour.

 - Don’t forget the wood chips!
 The Alder wood chips are the key to making those cherries nice and smoky.